Microsoft/azure-docs.pl-pl/articles/azure-resource-manager/templates/bicep-file.md

 ## <a name="next-steps"></a>Następne kroki

-Aby zapoznać się z wprowadzeniem do Bicep, zobacz [co to jest Bicep?](bicep-overview.md).
+Aby uzyskać wprowadzenie do aplikacji Bicep, zobacz [Co to jest bicep?](bicep-overview.md).